 Most analyses of Social Security have concluded that its current design offers substantially negative incentives for work, especially for younger seniors and for secondary household earners.
-Research by Gayle Reznik, David Weaver, and Andrew Biggs has found that Social Security's return on payroll tax contributions by those aged 62-65 is -49.5 percent, meaning that the program literally pays back just pennies in additional benefits for each additional dollar contributed.
-Barbara Butrica and her coauthors have found that the broader array of federal laws strongly inhibits continued work by seniors, with disincentives growing stronger as they age: "The implicit tax rate on work increases rapidly with age, rising for our representative worker from 14 percent at age 55 to 50 percent at age 70."

-Notably, labor force participation did not immediately decline for those younger than 65 (and thus originally ineligible for Social Security benefits) until Social Security's early eligibility age (EEA) of 62 was established.
-After the creation of the EEA, labor-force participation by males aged 55-64 also began to trend downward, from 87.3 percent in 1960 to 67.7 percent by 1990.
+Research by Gayle Reznik, David Weaver, and Andrew Biggs has found that Social Security's return on payroll tax contributions by those aged 62-65 is -49.5 percent,22 meaning that the program literally pays back just pennies in additional benefits for each additional dollar contributed.
+Barbara Butrica and her coauthors have found that the broader array of federal laws strongly inhibits continued work by seniors, with disincentives growing stronger as they age: "The implicit tax rate on work increases rapidly with age, rising for our representative worker from 14 percent at age 55 to 50 percent at age 70."23 Notably, labor force participation did not immediately decline for those younger than 65 (and thus originally ineligible for Social Security benefits) until Social Security's early eligibility age (EEA) of 62 was established.24 After the creation of the EEA, labor-force participation by males aged 55-64 also began to trend downward, from 87.3 percent in 1960 to 67.7 percent by 1990.
 As the Bureau of Labor Statistics notes, "Labor force participation decreases started in the 1960s for those 55 to 64.
-Since this time, some of the 20-percentage points decrease for men in this age group has to be attributed to the availability of Social Security benefits to men 62 years of age."
-The Bureau of Labor Statistics report also notes the new availability of Social Security's disability benefits and suggests that they further dampened middle-aged labor-force participation.
+Since this time, some of the 20-percentage points decrease for men in this age group has to be attributed to the availability of Social Security's disability benefits and suggests that they further dampened middle-aged labor-force participation.